-Reports, muckraking, photos and musings from the veteran gay and AIDS human rights advocate Michael Petrelis.
+Reports, proud muckraking, photos, videos and musings from the veteran LGBT and AIDS human rights advocate Michael Petrelis.
 Based in San Francisco since 1995.
-Contact: MPetrelis_at_AOL_dot_com

 Wednesday, September 05, 2012